Dashlane/password-changer-well-known/README.md

 Two parameters, `verificationResponse` and optionally `verificationResponseKey`, will be sent alongside the regular parameters.

-Currently two verification methods are supported by Dashlane:
+Currently three verification methods are supported by Dashlane:

 1. `2faVerification`:
    Reply should be the following :